For a team which has existed for less than two decades the success achieved by Red Bull Racing is stunning.

 Up steps Russian Daniil Kvyat to fill the void, but a difficult season for both drivers resulted in Red Bull finishing fourth in the constructors' with just three podiums, two of which came with a two-three in Hungary.

 Despite taking a podium in the Chinese Grand Prix in 2016, Kvyat lasted just four races before he was ousted in favour of teenager Verstappen.
 The Dutchman made the perfect start to life at the team by taking victory on his Red Bull debut in Spain, becoming the youngest winner in F1 history.

 Ricciardo would return to the top step of the podium in Malaysia as the team made its way back to runner-up in the constructors' standings.

-Four victories and consistent podium finishes for Verstappen and Ricciardo alike were still not good enough to retake the runner-up mantle from Ferrari but bigger issues were arising.
+Four victories and consistent podium finishes for Verstappen and Ricciardo alike were still not good enough to retake the runner-up mantle from Ferrari, but bigger issues were arising.
 The team's handling of the collision between the pair at Baku was the straw that broke the camel's back for Ricciardo, who announced he would join Renault at the end of the year.

 The team has failed to make up for his departure as of yet.
-Pierre Gasly lasted only half a season before Alex Albon was called up in place of the Frenchman in 2019, whilst Albon himself was shuffled down the pecking order at the team in favour of Sergio Perez for 2021.
+Pierre Gasly lasted only half a season before Alex Albon was called up in place of the Frenchman in 2019, while Albon himself was shuffled down the pecking order at the team in favour of Sergio Perez for 2021.